AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 **Kriging Script_TropicalForests.R** contains code for the Figure 5.
 This figure plots the site loadings values in the same manner as the previous Figure, except from the Tropical Forests model.

 Lastly, **All Graphs_exceptKriging.R** contains code for the correlation matrix plots (Figure 2), and the boxplots showing explained variance in both models attributable to the latent variables (Figure 1).
-It also contains code for the raw (not interpolated) site loadings plot found in the supplementary materials.
-It also contains code calculating the fit of both models using Tjur R2 and assessing the relationship between species occupancy and explanatory power.
+It also contains code for the raw (not interpolated) site loadings plots (Figure S1 & S2) found in the supplementary materials.
+Finally, it contains code calculating the fit of both models using Tjur R2 and assessing the relationship between species occupancy and explanatory power.

 ### Other